-William Norton was Legal Director of Vote Leave.
+William Norton worked for Vote Leave.
 Among numerous articles, papers and books, he is the author of Monument and Bank: Capitalism and the Anglo-Saxon Mind.
 The first piece in our ‘What would WTO mean?’ series was published on Monday, and the second was published yesterday.

 Agriculture in the post-Brexit environment throws up a number of questions, of which the most immediate is what the UK intends to implement to replace the EU Common Agricultural Policy (CAP).
 Some people would argue that the answer should be “nothing”.
 Whatever the intellectual merits of that stance, it isn’t going to be the approach of the next government.
 I would expect their answer to be “exactly the same, but with a Union Jack on it”.